ChandrashekharRobbi/GFG-DSA/README.md

 `imp_personal.py` function Created by me

-It has a many fucntionalities
+It has a many fucntionalities such as
+* Making Markdown comment along with a link which helps to access the topic from top of the page

 I will be writing theory explaination , implmentation and problems based on each section as mentioned in the GFG DSA with python course